-From Brock et al. [2] we can hypothesise that the freezing of early weights to later weights is not necessary to progressive reinitialisation.
+From [2] we can hypothesise that the freezing of early weights to later weights is not necessary to progressive reinitialisation.
 The results of the $reinit_w/o_freezing$ condition compared to the reinit condition supports the idea that the freezing of weights does not significantly increase the error of the network.
 This demonstrates that it is only the reinitialising of layers that produces the performance increase.

 Although progressively freezing layers of weights did not improve the accuracy of the CNN, it did not decrease its accuracy either.
 This is important as freezing the weights has another benefit; it reduces the training time of the network.
 This is because, when a layer is frozen, its weights do not need to be changed and errors do not need to be propagated to that layer and therefore, the computations involved in training are reduced.
-This results in the training time being reduced by about 30% and thus, freezing layers should still be used with progressive reinitialisation.
+More specifically, the 10 trials for the reinit condition took 175 minutes to train, whereas the reinit_w/o_freezing trials took 254 minutes.
+This is about a 30% reduction in training time and thus, freezing layers should still be used with progressive reinitialisation.